lggomez/go-geodesy/README.md

 func Haversine(p1, p2 geodesy.Point) float64
 ```
 Haversine calculates the ellipsoidal distance in meters between 2 points
-using the Haversine formula and the WGS-84 ellipsoid constants
+using the Haversine formula and the WGS-84 ellipsoid constants.
+If any of the points does not constitute a valid geographic coordinate,
+the returned distance will be math.NaN().

 #### func  VincentyInverse